kiftlife/kift_subgraph/README.md

-## The Graph API
+## Kift subgraph API

-We use the graph to index transaction events on the blockchain to a query-able api which helps do more powerful operations than the methods available on the contract itself.
+We use The Graph to index transaction events on the blockchain to a query-able api which helps do more powerful operations than the methods available on the contract itself.
 An example would be:

 - find the nfts owned by a wallet address
 - check if nft has been revealed